The Death of Superman: Legacy in comics

 "The Death of Superman" had an immediate effect on DC's comics.
 DC timed a similar event featuring Batman, "Knightfall", to happen shortly after "The Death of Superman", followed by the deaths of Wonder Woman, Green Arrow, and the Flash.
-Green Lantern's event, "Emerald Twilight", in which he turned into the villain Parallax, ties to events that occur during "The Death of Superman".
+Green Lantern's event, "Emerald Twilight", in which he turned into the villain Parallax, ties to events that occur during "The Death of Superman", with Hal Jordan going insane after Mongul destroys his hometown of Coast City.
 Marvel published the Spider-Man "Clone Saga" as a response to the media attention "The Death of Superman" garnered.
 It featured Spider-Man having a baby, which Marvel believed would appeal to news outlets.
 Despite these similar story attempts, Weldon commented that the industry "was in freefall" and "death/disabling stunts offered only brief sales spikes".

 Some characters established during "The Death of Superman" became recurring characters in DC's comics.
 Superboy and Steel received ongoing series after the story's conclusion and Steel appears in a self-titled film (1997), portrayed by basketball player and Superman fan Shaquille O'Neal.
-Eradicator received a limited series, Superboy remained a fixture of the DC Universe until he was killed in Infinite Crisis (2005–2006), and the Cyborg Superman became a recurring enemy of Superman and Green Lantern.
+Eradicator received a limited series, Superboy remained a fixture of the DC Universe, while Cyborg Superman became a recurring enemy of Superman and Green Lantern.
 Later comics featuring Doomsday included Superman/Doomsday: Hunter/Prey (1995), which explores his origin, and "Reign of Doomsday" (2011), which heavily references "The Death of Superman" and features him hunting down the Supermen.

 In 2011, DC relaunched its entire comics line in an initiative called The New 52, which revamped the DC Universe and erased certain events.
-The relaunch altered Superman considerably, characterizing him as shorter-tempered and no longer in love with Lois Lane.
+The relaunch altered Superman considerably, characterizing him as shorter-tempered and no longer married to Lois Lane.
 However, "The Death of Superman" remained intact in the new DC Universe.
 To coincide with the release of the animated film adaptation of the crossover in 2018, a 12-part Death of Superman webcomic series began, written by Simonson and illustrated by Cat Staggs, Joel Ojeda, and Laura Braga, among others.
 The first parts chronicle Superman's actions hours before Doomsday kills him; later parts follow Jimmy Olsen during the confrontation and the aftermath of Superman's death.

-The 2019 one-shot Tales from the Dark Multiverse: The Death of Superman imagines a reality where Superman's death causes Lois Lane to have a psychological breakdown.
-Lois goes to the Fortress of Solitude and learns the Eradicator failed to restore Superman.
-Lois merges with the Eradicator and uses her new abilities to force the world to accept Superman's ideals.
-Her murder of criminals leads other heroes to oppose her, including the Cyborg Superman, Steel, and Superboy.
-Convinced she is correct, Lois fully adopts the identity of the Eradicator.
+The "Infinite Frontier" relaunch had a 30th anniversary issue revolving around The Death of Superman which included reminiscings of the event, Superman fighting a Doomsday-like creature called Doombreaker, and a story set shortly after Superman's death where Guardian, Dan Turpin, and Maggie Sawyer tend to Superman's body in the morgue and Paul Westfield attempts to claim Superman and Doomsday's bodies for his own uses.